 We made a mention earlier of how curtains can help contribute to good sleep by blocking out the heat from your bedroom during the warmer seasons.
 So what exactly does temperature have to do with sleep?

 Your body is naturally designed to lose a few degrees as you fall asleep.
 As you approach the waking hours, it returns to a warmer temperature.
-So
+So while keeping your bedroom cool can jump-start the process and make it easier to doze off, a bedroom that’s too warm will only interfere with your body’s ability to lower its temperature which will, in turn, disturb your sleep.

 The next time you prepare yourself for bedtime, lower the temperature in your room by a few degrees than usual.
 Experts suggest that a temperature between 60 and 67 degrees Fahrenheit is ideal for optimal sleep.7